-A traveler's immediate supervisor or higher administrative authority must approve a travel expense report before reimbursement will be issued.
+A Traveler's immediate supervisor or higher administrative authority must approve a travel expense report before reimbursement will be issued.
 Agencies may require multiple approvers for certain expense reports; in these instances, all approvers in the submission process are held accountable.
-The approver should be in a higher-level position of authority that is able to determine the appropriateness and reasonableness of expenses.
+The approver should be at a higher level of authority that is able to determine the appropriateness and reasonableness of the expenses.